rmuuu/cs1202group_project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The objectives include the following:
 + To determine the user's energy consumption :electric_plug:
 + To calculate the amount of energy used after solar installation. :zap:
-+ To recommend more effective strategies to cut back on energy use. :house_with_garden:
++ To recommend a more effective strategy to cut back on energy use. :house_with_garden:

 ## :four_leaf_clover: SDG (Affordable and Clean Energy)